FIJI Water Foundation Giving Program sets a new standard

 It showcases the foundation’s commitment to supporting diverse organizations such as local groups, veteran associations and hospitals.

-Manger Marie Smith emphasizes their belief in creating a brighter, more inclusive future through active listening, strategic investment within communities.
+Manager Marie Smith emphasizes their belief in creating a brighter, more inclusive future through active listening, and strategic investment within communities.

 This year, over 750 employees from The Wonderful Company, headquartered in Los Angeles participated in the program across Fiji.